 How should you act during an IRS Audit?

-How far back can the IRS audit?
+How far back can the IRS audit a tax return?

 What are the chances of being audited by the IRS?

 The odds that your returns will be audited vary widely depending on your income, whether or not you own a small business, what deductions you claim, and even where you live.

 The good news is that for the vast majority of taxpayers, the chances of being audited are slim.
 In fact, 99.6 percent of personal returns were not audited.

 If you are not self-employed and don’t own a small business, your odds are even better.
 Only 0.3 percent of personal returns without a Schedule C are audited.
 Typically, the less you earn, the lower your chances.
 To illustrate, a taxpayer who didn’t file a Schedule C (not self-employed) and made $60,000 a year would have a 1 in 189 chance of getting audited.
 The same taxpayer with a $250,000 income has a 1 in 65 chance of receiving an audit notice.

 How do I write a reconsideration letter to the IRS?

 Once an audit is complete, the IRS will send you a report with the examination results.
 If you disagree with the IRS audit results or additional taxes levied, you may have the right to request an audit reconsideration.